Battle of A Sau: Aftermath

-American control ceased at the camp at 17:45 hours when overrun by PAVN troops.
-During the battle the U.S. special forces team suffered five killed and twelve wounded (100% casualties).
-The numbers of South Vietnamese soldiers present at the camp or how many casualties they suffered varies.
+Organized resistance ceased around 17:45 when PAVN troops overran the camp.
+During the battle the U.S. Special Forces team suffered five killed and 12 wounded (100% casualties).
 Only 186 of the garrison of 434 were evacuated, with the others listed as missing, although some of them surfaced later.
 Another report stated 231 out of 417 irregulars were lost.
 According to Sgt.
 Major Bennie G. Adkins only 122 out of about 410 irregulars survived, with many of them wounded.
 Adkins was awarded the Medal of Honor for his actions in defense of the camp by President Barack Obama in September 2014.

-In May a Special Forces team entered the abandoned camp to recover the bodies of those killed in the battle, finding the bodies undisturbed and large quantities of ammunition remaining in the camp.
-The Special Forces team retrieved the bodies and reported back on the camp's status.
-On 1 June III Marine Amphibious Force (III MAF) commander LG Lew Walt ordered the 3rd Marine Division commander MG Wood B. Kyle to develop a plan to return to the camp and destroy the ammunition.
+In May a Special Forces team entered the abandoned camp to recover the bodies of those killed in the battle.
+They found the bodies undisturbed and large quantities of ammunition remaining in the camp.
+On 1 June III Marine Amphibious Force (III MAF) commander Lieutenant general Lew Walt ordered the 3rd Marine Division commander Major general Wood B. Kyle to develop a plan to return to the camp and destroy the ammunition.
 On the morning of 23 June the Marines launched Operation Turner with Company I, 3rd Battalion, 4th Marines being landed at the camp by CH-46s of HMM-164 with air support by VMO-2 UH-1E gunships.
-The Marines completed the destruction of the ammunition and were airborne again after 2 hours on the ground.
+The Marines completed the destruction of the ammunition and pulled out after two hours on the ground.

 The PAVN transformed the A Shau Valley into a heavily fortified base area with bunkers, antiaircraft guns, and artillery.
-US and South Vietnamese forces were never able to re-establish a permanent presence in the valley for the remainder of the war.
-During the Tet Offensive the A Shau Valley provided Communist troops an important sanctuary from which to launch attacks at South Vietnamese cities and military bases, especially Huế and Phu Bai.
+US and South Vietnamese forces were unable to re-establish a permanent presence in the valley for the remainder of the war.
+During the Tet Offensive, the A Shau Valley provided PAVN/VC troops an important sanctuary from which to launch attacks at South Vietnamese cities and military bases, especially Huế and Phu Bai.
 Raids were launched into the valley in April 1968 (Operation Delaware), August 1968 (Operation Somerset Plain), March 1969 (Operation Dewey Canyon) and May 1969 (Operation Apache Snow).